Current project stage

 Ian Batterham began work on Camelia in 2012, having long been interested in Egypt and the world of this story.
 His skills as a researcher and extensive background as an archivist provided the ideal platform on which to build this project.
 Ian invited Dianna Nixon to undertake creative development tasks on the work to look at his early drafts of this music theatre work.
 He had drafted some dialogue sequences interspersed with ideas for songs, some of which were later arranged for piano and string ensemble by various local composers.

 Hayat Selim brings exceptional skills as composer, singer and musician.
-We’ve now experienced this first hand during her residency in Australia in Feb 2023.
+We experienced this first hand during her residency in Australia in Feb 2023.
 Hayat is a media composer and singer-songwriter from Cairo.
-Having graduated with a masters in composition for screen from the Royal College of Music, she is currently based in London.
+Having graduated with a masters in composition for screen from the Royal College of Music, she is now based in London.
 In 2019 Hayat’s song Mirage (for the short film by Lena Srinivasan) was nominated in the Best Song category of the Jerry Goldsmith Awards 2019.
 See the embedded video.
 In 2020 she was commissioned to be the singer and lyricist for Sonuscore and Steinberg’s Ethnic Vocal Phrases virtual instrument library.
 Hayat writes and performs music for film, games and TV in parallel with her own song releases.

 Work-In-Progress